 5. Deposit and Withdrawal Charges / Funding Charges

-If you are after the lowest spreads then we recommend Pepperstone’s Razor account.
+If you are after the lowest spreads, then we recommend Pepperstone’s Razor account.
 This is because ECN style spreads are usually narrower than spreads from a market maker.

-If you don’t wish to deal with commissions then we suggest having a look at City Index CFD account.
+If you don’t wish to deal with commissions, then we suggest having a look at City Index CFD account.

-While the saving of $1.80 using Pepperstone’s Razor account rather than City Index CFD account might not sound like much. the costs will add up especially if you are using leverage.
+While the saving of $1.80 using Pepperstone’s Razor account rather than City Index CFD account might not sound like much.
+The costs will add up, especially if you are using leverage.
 The higher the leverage, the more capital you have to trade with and therefore the more lots you can trade.
 You will be saving $1.20 for each lot you trade.
 This will represent a significant saving over time.

 You will need to consider other costs in addition to spreads.
 For example, Pepperstone does have a deposit charge when using a credit card.

-If you are a high volume trader with an account in excess of €500,000 then you may qualify as a professional trader.
+If you are a high volume trader in the UK or Europe with an account in excess of €500,000, then you may qualify as a professional trader.
 As a professional trader, your leverage will be: